Tanveer Ilyas Khan: Early life

-He was born in the village of Bangoin near Rawalakot, Azad Kashmir, into a political family, since his late uncle Sardar Sagheer Chughtai has been elected as a Member of the Legislative Assembly from their native constituency.
+He was born on 15 May 1955 in the village of Bangoin near Rawalakot, Azad Kashmir, into a political family, since his late uncle Sardar Sagheer Chughtai has been elected as a Member of the Legislative Assembly from their native constituency.

 Business career

 He is the owner of both The Centaurus, the largest shopping mall in Islamabad, and the Taj Residencia housing project.